Dom Orejudos: Ballet

-Orejudos attended the School of the Art Institute of Chicago for a semester, but was frustrated by the approach taught there.
-When he was 20 years old, he was approached on Chicago's Oak Street Beach by Chuck Renslow (then 23), inviting him to model for photographs.
-They began a relationship.
-They also founded Kris Studios, a physique photography studio that took photos for gay magazines they published.
-The studio was named in part to honor transgender pioneer Christine Jorgensen.
-Orejudos began drawing commercially in 1953, when he was commissioned to draw erotic illustrations for Tomorrow's Man, a magazine published by Irv Johnson, the owner of the gym where he worked out.
-He adopted the pen name Etienne, the French equivalent of his middle name Esteban.
-He signed pen-and-ink drawings done in a slightly different style with Stephen, the English equivalent of his middle name, to imply that the studio employed multiple artists.
-The latter kind of drawings became the basis for storybooks, among the first explicit homoerotic comics published.

-In 1958, Orejudos and Renslow bought the gym from Johnson, which they renamed Triumph Gymnasium and Health Studio, moving the photography studio to an upper floor.
-In 1963 they expanded their publishing enterprise to launch Mars, an overtly leather-focused magazine.
-They also produced non-explicit gay-themed 16mm movie shorts, written and directed by Orejudos.
-After losing much of his archive in a plumbing flood in the 1970s, he gave the remainder of it to Target Studio, which became his primary publisher.
-In 1978, he had a joint gallery exhibition in San Francisco with erotic artist Al Shapiro (A. Jay).

-Orejudos' art was exhibited at the Mary and Leigh Block Museum of Art at Northwestern University, the Chicago History Museum, and the School of the Art Institute's Roger Brown Study Collection Center.

 Personal life

-In addition to his relationship with Chuck Renslow, in 1969 Orejudos met Robert (Bob) Yuhnke at a leather party in Manhattan.
-They developed a long distance relationship until Bob moved to Chicago in 1979 to live with Orejudos.
-Together they established a residence in Eldorado Springs, Colorado, in 1980, where they resided until Orejudos' death from complications of AIDS.
+In addition to his relationship with Chuck Renslow, in 1969 Orejudos met Robert (Bob) Yuhnke at a leather party in New York.
+They developed a long-distance relationship until Bob moved to Chicago in 1979 to live with Orejudos.
+Together they established a residence in Eldorado Springs, Colorado, in 1980, where they resided until Orejudos's death from complications of AIDS.
 Orejudos continued to spend time in Chicago until his mother's death in 1984.

-Orejudos contracted pneumonia during travel with Bob in China before joining other members of a Sister City delegation from Boulder for a planned visit to Lhasa Tibet in 1987.
-This illness revealed a diagnosis of AIDS which contributed to his declining health, leading to his death from AIDS complications on September 24, 1991.
-Orejudos has been honored with three separate panels in the AIDS Memorial quilt.
+Orejudos contracted pneumonia during travel with Bob in China before joining other members of a Sister City delegation from Boulder for a planned visit to Lhasa, Tibet in 1987.
+This illness revealed a diagnosis of AIDS that contributed to his declining health, leading to his death from AIDS complications on September 24, 1991.
+Orejudos has been honored with three separate panels in the AIDS Memorial Quilt.